simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 XTERNAL_CRIME_DATA
 </pre>

+<h3>How Much SPace Is Oracle Using?</h3>

-Run this query to determine total storage for a user including indexes, blobs etc. You will be prompted for the Oracle user to check, in uppercase - in my case BULK_LOAD:
+Run this next query to determine total storage for a user including indexes, blobs etc. You will be prompted for the Oracle user to check, in uppercase - in my case BULK_LOAD:

 <pre lang="sql">
 COLUMN TABLE_NAME FORMAT A32